 Thursday, August 29, 2019

-Greeley Fire Department battles blaze at seed company during February 2006 blizzard.
+The Greeley Fire Department battled a ferocious blaze at seed company during February 2006 blizzard.

 DENVER STOCKYARDS - 1921